Thoughts on how to keep cats safe and happy

 CATFENCE is the exclusive New Zealand distributor of the OSCILLOT® system.

-Many people think that keeping a cat contained (not letting it roam beyond their own property) will make the cat unhappy.
-But experts say that’s untrue.
+Some people think that keeping a cat contained (not letting it roam beyond their own property) will make the cat unhappy, but experts say that’s untrue.

 It was an early start yesterday for the two-hour drive from Auckland through typical winter fog to Hamilton.
 All worthwhile though, to be part of another very well-organised and well-attended Hamilton Cat Club show.